Forging quantum data: classically defeating an IQP-based quantum test: Algorithm

 Thus $M\boldsymbol{s}=\boldsymbol{1}$ with probability $\nicefrac{1}{2}$.
 The algorithm will output $\boldsymbol{s}$ whenever $M\boldsymbol{s}=\boldsymbol{1}$, proving the theorem. \end{proof}

+Before we move on, we remark that while Theorem~\ref{thm:correctprob} treats $X$-programs containing a single unique submatrix with the relevant properties, the algorithm can easily be modified to return the vectors $\boldsymbol{s}$ corresponding to \emph{all} such submatrices, if more exist, by simply accumulating all vectors $\boldsymbol{s}$ for which the check in Step 5(b) succeeds.
+We do note, however, that for the protocol described in Section~\ref{sec:Background}, the probability of ``extraneous'' submatrices other than the one intentionally built into the matrix arising by chance is vanishingly small---corresponding to the probability that a random binary linear code happens to be doubly even and self-dual, which is bounded from above by $1/4^{n}$.

-Having established that the algorithm outputs $\boldsymbol{s}$ with high probability (that can be made arbitrarily close to 1 by repetition), we now turn to analyzing its runtime. \begin{claim} (empirical) Algorithm \ref{alg:extract} halts in $\mathcal{O}\left(n^{3}\right)$ time on average. \end{claim} All steps of the algorithm except for step 4 have $\mathcal{O}\left(n^{3}\right)$ scaling by inspection.
+Now, having established that each iteration of the algorithm outputs $\boldsymbol{s}$ with probability 1/2, we now turn to analyzing its runtime. \begin{claim} (empirical) Algorithm \ref{alg:extract} halts in $\mathcal{O}\left(n^{3}\right)$ time on average. \end{claim} All steps of the algorithm except for step 5 have $\mathcal{O}\left(n^{3}\right)$ scaling by inspection.
 The obstacle preventing Claim \ref{claim:runtime} from trivially holding is that it is hard to make a rigorous statement about how large the set of candidate vectors $\left\{ \boldsymbol{s}_{i}\right\} $ is.
 Because $\left|\left\{ \boldsymbol{s}_{i}\right\} \right|=2^{n-\mathrm{rank}\left(M\right)}$, we'd like to show that on average, the rank of $M$ is close to or equal to $n$.
 It seems reasonable that this would be the case: we are generating the rows of $M$ by summing rows from $P$, and $P$ must have full rank because it contains a rank-$n$ error correcting code.
 But the rows of $P$ summed into each $\boldsymbol{m}_{i}$ are not selected independently---they are always related via their connection to the vectors $\boldsymbol{d}$ and $\boldsymbol{e}$, and it's not clear how these correlations affect the linear independence of the resulting $\boldsymbol{m}_{i}$.